 Let’s talk about mental health problems and how Social Security reviews them and whether you can be approved based on mental health problems.
+It is always advisable to consult with a professional social security disability attorney as laws as well as disability judges in your state may slightly differ from other states.

 Many people have some form of depression or mental health issues sometimes due to chronic pain, sometimes due to a genetic predisposition, sometimes due to an event in their lives, but overall, for whatever the cause, Social Security looks to see that you’re treating and getting help and perhaps medications for the problem, so an example would be disability for depression, bipolar disorder, either one or two, anxiety disorder, panic disorder, disability for fibromyalgia you may have agoraphobia as an element of that, Social Security also looks to see if there’s an element of chemical dependency in any of those.